Residents have until Monday (April 20) to register to vote in the upcoming council and parliamentary elections on Thursday 7 May.

 After completing the form, you'll need to print it, sign it, and send it back to Peterborough City Council, Electoral Registration Officer, Electoral Services, Bridge Street, Town Hall, Peterborough, PE1 1GF.

-You need to sign your appliation form personally because the electoral registration office needs a copy of your signature for voting security reasons.
+You need to sign your application form personally because the electoral registration office needs a copy of your signature for voting security reasons.
 This helps to ensure the security of your vote and is used to tackle electoral fraud.

 Voting by proxy is another convenient way of voting if you are unable to get to the polling station.
 By proxy just means that you appoint someone you trust to vote on your behalf.